wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.1.4 =
+*	Problem solved appeared in 1.1.3: sometimes array was not correctly managed.

 = 1.1.3 =
 *	As fgetscsv() have problems with non UTF8 characters we changed it and now we had problems with commas inside fields, so we have rewritten it using str_getcsv() and declaring the function in case your current PHP version doesn't support it.